Case Study: InnovationWV

 The center, dedicated in December 2016, attracts the brightest and most gifted students and faculty.
 Not surprising at all that the association leadership agreed to have the University host their chapter when Assistant Director Dr. Terry Cyfers pitched the idea to Dr. Brett Trusko, President & CEO of IAOIP.

-The IAOIP communicates their international presence as shown in the slider graphic below.
+The IAOIP communicates its international presence as shown in the slider graphic below.
 The design carries over to the association website and its publication, the “International Journal of Innovation Science.”
-Other international chapters had adopted the “eye” graphic, and infused existing graphic elements of the orgamization’s design with their name and/or location.
+Other international chapters had adopted the “eye” graphic and infused existing graphic elements of the organization’s design with their name and/or location.

 To not infringe on the organization’s established design guidelines, and to promote the West Virginia chapter statewide, Made in Germany developed a new visual identity.
 As a nod to the chapter host, we included University of Charleston characteristics like the timeless Neue Helvetica Pro font and the signature Pantone 208 maroon color.
 To add gravitas, we contrasted the color with weighty black and neutral Pantone Cool Gray 8.

 Using negative space, we stressed the “west” part of the state acronym.
 Because who didn’t hear “oh, Western Virginia, I’ve been to Richmond” before?
 The added state outline removes any doubt, which Virginia we’re talking about.
 Simple enough to be recognized and comprehended when passed in traffic, yet as memorable to be recalled days after a single exposure.
 Introducing – the logo of InnovationWV:

 As we solidified name and visual design, the availability of the domain name shaping the URL – the Uniform Resource Locator – gained prominence quickly.
 Lucky enough, www.innovationwv.com was still available.
 For associate and professional members of the IAOIP, the domain address intelligently points to the WV chapter page on the association website.